MileHacker Logo

 • Ibirapuera Park: São Paulo's largest urban park, featuring museums, auditoriums, and green spaces.

-• Mercado Municipal from São Paulo: Historic market famous for exotic fruits and iconic sandwiches.
+• Mercado Municipal of São Paulo: Historic market famous for exotic fruits and symbolic sandwiches.

 Visitor Information & Insider Tips